-- Very smooth, low-resonance operation with a sinusoidal current in the windings. - Very good step angle accuracy and synchronisation, even in open-loop operation. - Three-phase stepper motors and BLDC motors can be controlled as well.
+- Very smooth, low-resonance operation with a sinusoidal current in the windings, even at low speeds. - Very good step angle accuracy and synchronization, even in open-loop operation. - Three-phase stepper motors and BLDC motors can be controlled as well.